-30 Q’s to Find the Problem Your Idea Solves
+30 Questions to Find the Problem Your Idea Solves

-The following 30 questions will help you explore the market, validate your problem/idea, and help you decide whether this is worth pursuing.
+30 questions to explore the problem, validate your problem & idea, and help you decide whether this is worth pursuing.

 - If you successfully resolve this problem/obstacle, what is the ultimate objective your ideal customer able to accomplish?
 In other words, what did your ideal customer really want to achieve in the first place? (hint: they do not wake up wanting to solve their problem.
 They want achieve the goal that the problem is interfering with!)